DrunkDreamSeeker/DrunkDreamSeeker/README.md

 ### Hi there 👋
+I'm a student majoring in Clinical Medicine at Dalian Medical University.
+Currently working on Medical Artificial Intelligence.
 <!--
 **DrunkDreamSeeker/DrunkDreamSeeker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.